 Employing deep links can unfortunately be difficult, since the infrastructure is fragmented and constantly changing.
 Apple’s Universal Links break the click tracking links embedded in many brands’ emails, forcing them to make a choice between missing out on revenue because they aren’t deep linking into their apps, or missing out on attribution data that will drive future campaigns.

-Fortunately there is a solution: Branch’s Deep Linked Email links users to relevant content within mobile apps and retains the ability to track clicks.
+Fortunately there is a solution: Branch’s Universal Email links users to relevant content within mobile apps and retains the ability to track clicks.
 Branch has partnered with several major ESPs to make the integration as simple and seamless as possible.

 Email is still one of the most effective marketing channels available.
 Learn more about how you can drive enhanced revenue while improving UX today.